-Dejan Lamesic is a Product Development Scientific Team Leader at Catalent’s Shorndorf, Germany facility.
+Dejan Lamesic is a Head of Formulation and Process Development at Catalent’s Shorndorf, Germany facility.
 He attended the University of Ljubljana, Faculty of Pharmacy in Slovenia, obtaining his Master of Pharmacy degree and then a Ph.D. degree focusing on Quality by Design aspects of pharmaceutical excipients for development and manufacturing of solid dosage forms.
 His strong expertise in particle engineering and compaction process includes tableting and dry granulation.

 Currently he leads a team of five talented Scientists, focusing on development of immediate and controlled release solid dosage forms for early and late stage clinical and market introduction phase using Quality by Design principles.
 He and his team continuously develop scientific, data driven approaches to understand drug products, and predict future formulation compositions and manufacturing processes.

 Discover what drives Dejan’s passion for pharmaceutical materials science and development.
 Access his published works that include peer reviewed articles and a patent.

 Get to know this Catalyst in Drug Development.